willbach/scan-ui/README.md

-# Wallet UI for Uqbar
+# Scan UI

-The wallet UI for the Uqbar wallet.
+The scan UI for the %scan app.

 ## Available Scripts